All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-The liver is a vital organ located in the upper right-hand side of the abdominal area.
+The liver is a vital organ located in the upper right-hand side of the abdominal area just beneath the rib cage.
 It is involved in many important functions in the body.
 The liver helps to process the body's nutrients, manufactures bile to help digest fats, produces many important proteins such as blood clotting factors, and breaks down potentially toxic substances into harmless ones that the body can use or excrete.

 A number of conditions can cause injury to liver cells and may cause increases in AST.
 The test is most useful in detecting liver damage due to hepatitis, drugs toxic to the liver, cirrhosis, or alcoholism.
 AST, however, is not specific for the liver and may be increased in conditions affecting other parts of the body.